Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/AllApi.md

 Verify content using a bytestream/file

-Register content by supplying a file or some other binary data.
+Verify content by supplying a file or some other binary data.
 Hashing will be done on the server side

 ### Example
 ```csharp